 Parking permit fee.
-Class A, C, or M parking permits purchased in the fall semester enable students to park in any appropriately designated lot or area for the academic year; a permit purchased in the spring is valid through the summer session.
-The fee for a class C (surface student) permit is $138 for the academic year; the fee for a class M (motorcycle/moped/motor scooter) permit is $83 for the academic year.
-Both fees are prorated for permits purchased after September 30.
+Class C, M, or N parking permits purchased in the fall semester enable students to park in any appropriately designated lot or area for the academic year; a permit purchased in the spring is valid through the summer session.
+The fee for a class C (surface student) permit is $155 for the academic year; the fee for a class M (motorcycle/moped/motor scooter/motor-assisted bicycle) permit is $93 for the academic year; the fee for a class N (weeknights and weekends only) permit is $46 for the academic year.
+All fees are prorated for permits purchased after September 30.

-Only class C and M permits may be purchased during registration.
-Information about other parking permits available to students is given in Student Parking, along with more information about class C and M permits.
+Only class C, M, and N permits may be purchased during registration.
+Information about other parking permits available to students is given in Student Parking, along with more information about class C, M, and N permits.

 Student Speaker Series fee.
 The fee of $2 a semester supports the Student Endowed Centennial Lectureship.
 The endowment is used to bring speakers to the University to lecture, teach, or meet with students.

-Refunds for the Cactus yearbook may be requested at the Texas Student Media office in the William Randolph Hearst Building (also known as Hearst Student Media building).
+Refunds for the Cactus yearbook may be requested at the Texas Student Media office in the William Randolph Hearst Building (HSM 3.202).

 Parking permit refunds may be requested at the Parking and Transportation Services office.

 A refund for The Big Ticket is available only upon termination of enrollment with the University.
-No refunds will be issued after the twelfth day of class.
+No refunds will be issued after the twelfth class day.
 If a student attends any athletics event before requesting a refund, then only a pro-rated portion of The Big Ticket will be refunded.